Best Pass for London: Guide to Choosing (2026)

 However, it remains absolutely recommended to prepare a rough itinerary to optimize time, but with the freedom to vary it by changing the nature of the attractions you want to see, even at the last moment.

-Purchase the London Explorer PassWhat does Explorer Pass include?
+Purchase the London Explorer PassWhat does it include?
+Available attractions

-It includes a list of about 100 experiences, virtually the same extensive catalog as the London Pass, except for minor and marginal differences (not on major attractions).
+It includes a list of around 100 experiences, practically (almost) the same extensive catalog as the London Pass.

-If it is a must-see on your trip, you will have to purchase the ticket separately.
+If these are must-see stops on your trip, you will need to purchase separate tickets.

-Apart from this absence, you will find all the major attractions, museums, and guided tours to choose your favorites from.
+Apart from these omissions, you will find all the main attractions, museums, and guided tours to choose your favorites from.

-You can check out the extensive list of museums and attractions included in the London Explorer pass.
+You can consult the extensive list of museums and attractions included in the London Explorer Pass.

-You will only have to choose how many attractions to see, in a range of 2 to 7 attractions, and plan your itinerary.
+All you have to do is choose how many attractions you want to see, between 2 and 7, and plan your itinerary.

 Prices currently in effect for the London Explorer Pass are as follows: